Crispy Potato Fritters Recipe with Feta Cheese

 • In a bowl, beat the egg with a fork; in another bowl, mix the crushed chips and the breadcrumbs.

 • Gently drop a potato fritter into the egg bowl.
-Next, pick up the fritter from the beaten eggs, give it a wiggle to get rid of any excess egg, and drop it into the bread crumbs.
+Next, pick up the fritter from the beaten eggs, give it a wiggle to drain any excess egg, and drop it into the bread crumbs.
 Then repeat one more time into the egg, wiggle, and add more breadcrumbs.

 • Serve potato fritters as a side to a steak, a roast, or a veggie casserole.
 Enjoy!